sreesadhan7/cis6930fa24-project3/README.md

 # Assignment Description

 This project involves developing a Python-based application that integrates data visualization with a user-friendly web interface.
-The application is built to process incident data extracted from PDFs issued by the Norman, Oklahoma Police Department.
+The application is built to process incident data extracted from PDFs or URLs issued by the Norman, Oklahoma Police Department.
 The goal is to create meaningful insights through clustering and comparison visualizations while providing users with an intuitive way to explore the data.

 The Incident Sumamry data can be accessed from Norman, Oklahoma police department activity reports [here](https://www.normanok.gov/public-safety/police-department/crime-prevention-data/department-activity-reports).